USS Ranger (CV-61): Vietnam War service

 On 18 December 1972, the Linebacker II campaign was initiated when negotiations in the Paris peace talks stalemated.
 Participating carriers were Ranger, Enterprise, Saratoga, Oriskany, and America.
 In an intensified version of Operation Linebacker, bombing of North Vietnam above the 20th parallel and reseeding of the mine fields were resumed, and concentrated strikes were carried out against surface-to-air missile and antiaircraft artillery sites, enemy army barracks, petroleum storage areas, Haiphong naval and shipyard areas, and railroad and truck stations.
 Navy tactical air attack sorties were centered in the coastal areas around Hanoi and Haiphong, with 505 Navy sorties were carried out in this area.
 These operations ended on 29 December when the North Vietnamese returned to the peace table; on 27 January 1973, the Vietnam cease-fire came into effect, and Oriskany, America, Enterprise, and Ranger, on Yankee Station, cancelled all combat sorties.

+In July 1972, while Ranger was tied up at Alameda Naval Air Station, the ship was damaged when someone apparently tossed a paint scrapers and two bolts into the ship's main reduction gear.
+This resulted in almost a million dollars in damages and delayed the ship's redeployment by more than three months.
+A court martial found the suspect not guilty of "sabotage in time of war."